solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ### Using with Scripts

-When writing a script, you must pass the addresses path to the `ScriptSuite.s.sol` constructor.
+When writing a script, pass the addresses path to the `ScriptSuite.s.sol` constructor.

 ```solidity